Updated June 4, 2026 for the current Adobe Firefly, Creative Cloud AI, generative credits, and AI video workflow landscape.

 Get Adobe Creative Cloud Now!

-What Adobe Generative AI Is
+What Adobe Firefly and Generative AI Are

 Where Adobe AI Fits in Creative Work